Skip to main content

 Cohorts

-• Switch between Revenue analysis and Subscriptions in the Metric Type dropdown
+• Switch between Revenue and Subscriptions in the Metric Type dropdown.

-• Customize rows to view cohorts daily, weekly, monthly, quarterly, or yearly using the Select Sample dropdown
+• Customize rows to view cohorts weekly or monthly using the Select Sample dropdown.

 Compare older vs newer cohorts to see if changes to your funnel, pricing, or campaigns improved retention and revenue.